learnk8s/learnk8s.io/_blog/why-kube/index.md

 You can count them with your hands, and you have plenty of time to dedicate to support and release.

-In large organisation, managing hundreds of applications is demanding, but still manageable.
+In large organisation, managing hundreds of applications is demanding, but still doable.

 You have several teams dedicated to developing, packaging and releasing applications.